bbauska/JS-Eloquent/README.md

 clever one.
 The simple way is to add another "branch" to precisely test the given condition.
-For the clever method, build up a string containing the word or words to output, and print either this word or the number if there is no word, potentially by making elegant use of the \|\|
+For the clever method, build up a string containing the word or words to output, and print either this word or the number if there is no word, potentially by making elegant use of the &vert;&vert;
 operator.

 #### Chess board

 The string can be built by starting with an empty one (&quot;&quot;) and repeatedly adding characters.
-A newline character is written &quot;\\n&quot;.
+A newline character is written &quot;&bsol;&bsol;n&quot;.

 Use console.log to inspect the output of your program.